• 1

 1. The time limits which will apply on receipt of a complaint are:

-1. After the Council refers a complaint back to the publication, the publication has ten (10) working days from receipt of that complaint to provide a formal response.
+1. After the Media Council refers a complaint back to the publication, the publication has ten working days from receipt of that complaint to provide a formal response.

-2. On receipt, the Media Council will refer the formal response to the complainant for their final comments.
-The complainant may, in approximately 200 words and within ten (10) working days reply to any new matters raised by the publication.
+2. On receipt of the publication's formal response, the NZ Media Council may refer the formal response to the complainant for their final comments.
+Final comments are optional and an invitation to provide final comments is at the NZ Media Council's discretion as the NZ Media Council is able to consider a complaint without final comments being provided.
+If a complainant is given an opportunity to provide their final comments they may, in approximately 200 words and within a time specified by the NZ Media Council but no more than ten calendar days, reply to any new matters raised by the publication.
 The complainant should not repeat submissions or material contained in the original complaint.

-2. The Executive Director of the Media Council has the power to extend time limits but will not do so without compelling reason.
+2. The NZ Media Council has the power to extend time limits but will not do so without compelling reason.

-4. Once submissions have been exchanged the Media Council will at its next meeting consider and usually determine the complaint.
-Most complaints are determined on the documents provided but if a complainant wishes to make a personal submission they may apply to the Executive Director of the Council for approval to attend.
-If approval is granted, a representative of the publisher will also be invited to attend the Council meeting.
-No new material may be submitted when addressing the Council meeting without the leave of the Council.
+4. Once submissions have been exchanged the NZ Media Council will at its next meeting consider and usually determine the complaint.
+Most complaints are determined on the documents provided but if a complainant wishes to make a personal submission they may apply to the NZ Media Council for approval to attend.
+If approval is granted, a representative of the publisher will also be invited to attend the Media Council meeting.
+No new material may be submitted when addressing the meeting without the leave of the NZ Media Council.

-5. Timeliness of a publication’s response will be taken into account in a decision and may itself be the subject of a Council ruling.
+5. Timeliness of a publication’s response will be taken into account in a decision and may itself be the subject of a NZ Media Council ruling.

 Publication of adjudications

-1. When a complaint is upheld the Media Council will provide a short summary of Council decision for the publication (print or online) to publish, ensuring that it is given fair prominence.
-Where an offending print article has been published on pages one to three (1-3) the Council may direct that the summary of the Council decision is run on page three (3).
+1. When a complaint is upheld the NZ Media Council will provide a short summary of the decision for the publication to publish either online and/or in print, ensuring that it is given fair prominence.
+Where an offending print article has been published on pages 1 to 3 the Council may direct that the summary of the Council decision is run on page 3.

-2. When an article was published on a later page, a short pointer is to run on page three (3) with the full Council ruling published on the same, later page as the original story.
+2. When an article was published on a later page, a short pointer is to run on page 3 with the NZ Media Council summary of the decision to be published on the same, later page as the original story.

-3. A website or blog should publish the adjudication in the section in which the original story ran.
+3. A website or blog should publish the Media Council summary of the decision in the section in which the original story ran.

-4. Magazines should publish a pointer on the first available editorial page with the full Council ruling appearing on a later page.
+4. Magazines should publish a pointer on the first available editorial page with the NZ Media Council summary of the decision appearing on a later page.

-5. The decision must be published unedited and unaccompanied by editorial comment, although publications are not proscribed from commenting on the decision elsewhere.
-If a complaint is not upheld the publication may determine whether or not to publish the decision and where it should be published.
+5. The summary of the NZ Media Council's decision must be published unedited and unaccompanied by editorial comment, although publications are not proscribed from commenting on the decision elsewhere.
+If a complaint is not upheld the publication may determine whether to publish the full Media Council ruling and where it should be published.

-7. If a ruled-against article has been further published on a publication’s website, or distributed to other media, the Council requires that:
+7. If a ruled-against article has been further published on a publication’s website, or distributed to other media, the NZ Media Council requires that:

-8. The Council reserves the right to direct a right of reply, correction, or retraction.
-In egregious circumstances, with a unanimous decision, the Council may censure a publication.
+8. The NZ Media Council reserves the right to direct a right of reply, correction or retraction.
+In egregious circumstances, with a unanimous decision, the NZ Media Council may censure a publication.
 Such a censure must be published in the publication or website giving due prominence.

-9. All decisions will be available on the Media Council’s website and published in its relevant annual report unless the Council, on its own volition or at the request of a party, agrees to non-publication.
+9. All decisions will be available on the NZ Media Council’s website and published in the relevant annual report unless the NZ Media Council, on its own volition or at the request of a party, agrees to non-publication.
 Non-publication will be agreed to only in exceptional circumstances.

 Other requirements